Brett Simmons’ You Might Be the Killer is a mishmash of horror tropes thrown together to create a giant wink to horror fans.

 Kranz, who starred in the quintessential horror trope nod, The Cabin in the Woods, was perhaps the only sincere performance in the film.
 Even the always pleasing Hannigan seemed to literally be phoning it in.
 There were some cute moments, but overall, the film was far too broad, and I felt at one point it could better serve as an interactive stage play with its over the top physicality and splatter count.

-You Might Be the Killer if you’re up for some goofy slasher antics, then consider checking this film out.
+If you’re up for some goofy slasher antics, then consider checking You Might Be the Killer out.